Chairman

 into the air or into the crowd: by-standers on the one hand and overwhelming

-Raids meanwhile on the "illegal" pavement barbers, invariably Indian and Bangla construction workers moonlighting into the night.
-Early days here a new-comer wondered about the impressive sharp cuts sported by the lads on their free Sundays (mostly once monthly).
+Raids meanwhile on the "illegal" pavement barbers, invariably Indian & Bangla construction workers moonlighting after hours.
+Early days here a newcomer wondered about the impressive sharp cuts sported by the lads on their free Sundays (mostly once monthly).
 They were not likely to pay salon prices.
-The answer subsequently discovered on the late-night Long Marches.
-Two or three dollars for compatriots; foreigners $4 - 5.
-Brush-down after; talcum powder a must.
+The answer was subsequently discovered on the late-night Long Marches. $2-3 for compatriots; foreigners $4 - 5.
+Brush-down after; talcum powder refreshment.
 Fine scenes under the lit verandas of waiting customers reading newspapers, tailors along the way at their Singers, sireh leaf stalls.
-(Mild narcotics OK.)
+(Mild narcotics were OK.)
 Public health and safety angle presented for the routing.

-Raids meanwhile on the "illegal" pavement barbers, invariably Indian and Bangla construction workers moonlighting into the night.
-Early days here a new-comer wondered about the impressive sharp cuts sported by the lads on their free Sundays (mostly once monthly).
+Raids meanwhile on the "illegal" pavement barbers, invariably Indian & Bangla construction workers moonlighting after hours.
+Early days here a newcomer wondered about the impressive sharp cuts sported by the lads on their free Sundays (mostly once monthly).
 They were not likely to pay salon prices.
-The answer subsequently discovered on the late-night Long Marches.
-Two or three dollars for compatriots; foreigners $4 - 5.
-Brush-down after; talcum powder a must.
+The answer was subsequently discovered on the late-night Long Marches. $2-3 for compatriots; foreigners $4 - 5.
+Brush-down after; talcum powder refreshment.
 Fine scenes under the lit verandas of waiting customers reading newspapers, tailors along the way at their Singers, sireh leaf stalls.
-(Mild narcotics OK.)
+(Mild narcotics were OK.)
 Public health and safety angle presented for the routing.

 "In the past few days, COI members had repeatedly asked why the police failed to "gravitate" towards the rioters or engage them...."